Table of Contents

 How Much Light?

 Succulents and cactus really love light.
 I tried succulents once and they didn’t make it.
 I think it’s because my house doesn’t get a lot of sunlight.
+You’ll definitely want them near a window that gets sunlight all day.

 How Much Water?

-It’s not that succulents and cactus don’t like water.
+It’s not that succulents and cacti don’t like water.
 Every plant likes and needs water.
 You just have to be careful that they have an opportunity for the roots to dry out.
+They still need a good watering, though.
+Especially while they are growing.
+They like a good soaking, too, til the water runs out of the drainage holes.

 Any Special Considerations?

-Spider Plant
+Spider Plant (Chlorophytum comosum)

 Why I like them:

+Ok, I’m going to be honest, I don’t like Spider plants.
 My mother had them when I was a kid and I believed that since they were called Spider plants, they must have spiders.
 It’s possible an older cousin planted that nightmarish idea in my head.
+But, they’re one of the most popular and easy houseplants for beginners.
+They have long, slender, arching leaves that are green with white stripes.
+They also produce baby plants called spiderettes that hang from the mother plant like spiders on a web.

 How Much Light?

-There’s a theme to most of these easy to care for plants.
-They like a certain thing, in this case the Spider loves bright light, but they’ll deal with less than optimal conditions.
-They can handle lower light situations.
+There’s a theme to most of these easy-to-care-for plants.
+They like a certain thing, in this case, the Spider loves bright light, but they’ll deal with less than optimal conditions.
+They can handle lower-light situations.

 How Much Water?

-These guys like water, especially in the warm summer months, so keep a close eye on the soil and water it when the top inch of soil has dried out.
+These guys like water, especially in the warm summer months, so keep a close eye on the soil and water it when the top inch of the soil has dried out.
 You will not need to do this as often in the cooler months.
+Spider plants like to be misted, so give it a spritz of water every now and then, too.

 Any Special Considerations?

 Spider plants are really easy to propagate.
 They grow little babies that you can clip off and root in some water and then you have MORE Spider plants.
+These are perfect plants for hanging baskets.

-English Ivy
+English Ivy (Hedera Helix)

 Why I like it:

-I basically like any plant that grows like crazy and spills out of it’s container.
+I basically like any plant that grows like crazy and spills out of its container.
 I like the look of that and it is something I would love to watch happen.
+I like the pretty little variegated leaves on the English Ivy, too.
+They are a very dainty-looking plant.

 How Much Light?

-Ivy is a woodland plant, so it’s totally fine with lower light situations.
+Ivy is a woodland plant, so it’s totally fine with lower-light situations.
 It needs some light, but it should do ok in a shady home like mine.
+Indirect sunlight or filtered sunlight will keep this pretty ivy happy.

 How Much Water?

 These guys like water.
 If you think about their native home in the woodlands, the ground is usually sort of moist, right?
 So water them to keep them moist.
+English Ivy likes a spritz of water, too, and it will help to help keep pests away.

 Any Special Considerations?